 Professor of History of Art and Architecture

 Sheila Bonde’s research combines archaeology, architectural history, spatial analysis and digital humanities.
 She is co-director of the MonArch (Monastic Archaeology) research team that focuses on three monasteries in northern France.
 This project involves excavation, study of surviving architecture and texts, and digital reconstruction and representation.
 Recent publications and presentations also consider the revival of antiquity in the Middle Ages, and the ethics of representation.
+Her teaching includes late antique, western medieval and Islamic art and architecture.

 Associate Professor of Political Science, Former Director, Middle East Studies